cyclejs-community/component-combinators/README.md

 The following implementation corresponds to :

 - Functional specifications
-    - display a list of card reflecting input information from a card database
+    - display a list of cards reflecting input information from a card database
     - a pagination section allows to display X cards at a time
 - Technical specifications
     - `Card` is parameterized by its card content, and is in charge of implementing the card logic